vahidyou/ASK-Remote-Controls-Decoder/README.md

 # ASK-RF-decoder
 ASK remote controls signal decoder for ATmega8A.
 FixCode and LearningCode remote controls are supported.
+This program is wrote by Atmel Studio and compiled by GCC C++.